doorfortyfour/TileWorldCreator/docs/Workflow.md

   Add an additional transform offset to a single tile
 + `Merge tiles`
   Merge tiles in to clusters
-+ `Add mesh collider`
++ `Collision type`
+  Select between **none**, ** Mesh Collider ** and **Tile Collider**
+  + None: Do not add any collision
+  + Mesh Collider: Add the exact merged tile mesh as a mesh collider
-  Add a mesh collider to the merged mesh
+  + Tile Collider: Generate a new mesh collider based on the tiles bounding box.
+    `Collider height` The collider height.
+    `Collider border offset` Add a border offset to the collision mesh, this is sometimes needed if border tiles do not "fill" the whole cell.

 + `Tiles Presets`
   You can assign multiple tiles preset to a single tiles instantiation layer and set a random weight.
 This is great if you want to add some variety between tile sets.
 + `Ignore layers`